Sparse Tuning Enhances Plasticity in PTM-based Continual Learning: Experiment

-\textbf{Comparison with naive sparse tuning strategies} We integrate different pre-adaptation strategies into RanPAC, including full fine-tuning (FFT) of all parameters, top 5\% selection based on gradient magnitude (Grad) or parameter norm (L2), and random 5\% selection (Rand), and evaluate their performance across multiple datasets, and evaluate their performance across multiple datasets.
-As shown in Table~\ref{tab:compare_tune}, all alternative methods perform significantly worse than MIST, underperforming the baseline without any pre-adaptation.
-MIST consistently outperforms these strategies because it leverages MI to assess parameter sensitivity, thereby achieving effective task adaptation while minimizing disruptions to the pre-trained representations.
-In contrast, these alternative methods do not consider preserving the pre-trained knowledge of the PTM when selecting parameters, making them prone to catastrophic forgetting and performance collapse.
+\textbf{Comparison with naive sparse tuning strategies}.
+We integrate several pre-adaptation strategies into RanPAC, including full fine-tuning (FFT) of all parameters, top 5\% selection based on gradient magnitude (Grad) or parameter norm (L2), and random 5\% selection (Rand).
+As shown in Table~\ref{tab:compare_tune}(a) and (b), all these alternatives perform significantly worse than MIST.
+This is because MIST leverages mutual information (MI) to assess parameter sensitivity, enabling effective task adaptation while minimizing disruptions to the pre-trained representations.
+In contrast, the alternative methods ignore the importance of preserving pre-trained knowledge during parameter selection, making them vulnerable to catastrophic forgetting and performance collapse.
 Overall, MIST offers a more balanced adaptation path by jointly preserving plasticity and stability, demonstrating its superiority as a general plug-in pre-adaptation module.

-\textbf{Ablation study.} Table ~\ref{tab:abl-1} present the ablation study.
-When applying only the MI sparse selection, the model achieves 66.8\% accuracy.
-Although sparse selection reduces parameter interference, the optimization remains guided by the cross-entropy loss, which as discussed in Eq.\eqref{eq:mi_grad}, fails to explicitly preserve the pre-trained feature distribution.
-Nevertheless, this approach still outperforms alternative selection strategies, as evidenced in Table \ref{tab:compare_tune}.
-Upon introducing the MI loss, performance improves to 76.7\%, indicating that the MI objective effectively guides the model toward downstream distributions while retaining generalization.
-Finally, incorporating gradient dropout further improves the accuracy to 81.0\%, as it regularizes the update path and mitigates overfitting to static parameter importance.
-These findings confirm that each component of MIST—MI-guided sparsity, MI loss, and dropout—contributes synergistically to overall performance improvements.
+\textbf{Ablation study}.
+Table~\ref{tab:compare_tune}(c) presents the ablation study of MIST.
+When applying only MI-based sparse selection ("MS"), the model achieves the lowest accuracy among the three.
+Although sparse selection reduces parameter interference, the optimization remains guided by the cross-entropy loss, which fails to explicitly preserve the pre-trained feature distribution.
+Nevertheless, this approach still outperforms alternative selection strategies.
+Upon introducing the MI loss ("MS+ML"), performance improves, indicating that the MI objective effectively guides the model toward downstream distributions while retaining generalization.
+Finally, adding gradient dropout ("MS+ML+Drop") yields the highest accuracy across all settings, as it regularizes the update path and mitigates overfitting to static parameter importance.
+To further validate the effectiveness of MI-based sparse selection, we also apply MI loss and dropout to the Grad-based strategy in Table~\ref{tab:compare_tune}(b).
+Although this leads to some performance gains, its results remain clearly inferior to MIST.
+This highlights the unique advantage of MI-guided selection and the complementary role of the three components in MIST.
+These findings confirm that MI sparsity, MI loss, and dropout contribute synergistically to overall performance gains.